shibbirweb/vs-code-extra-cursor-caret-height/README.md

 ## Reset Height

-1. To reset the height you can use the command: `Extra Cursor Height: Reset Height`
+1. To reset the height you can use the command: `Extra Cursor Caret Height: Reset Height`
 2. Exit the editor and reopen editor to see the changes.

 ---